Helloween: Steady line-up (2005–2016)

 Helloween has since completed their studio album Gambling with the Devil, which was released on 23 October 2007.
 It received many positive reviews, with most fans praising the album as being one of the best Deris-era albums.
 Despite being one of Helloween's heaviest albums, it is noted for featuring more keyboards.
 "As Long as I Fall", the first single, was released in early September and only available via download (save for Japan, where it was released on CD).
 The video for the song is available at their official site.

 Helloween teamed up with Kai Hansen's current band Gamma Ray for their 2007–2008 "Hellish Rock" world tour, which started in early November 2007.
 Helloween were headlining and Gamma Ray were labeled as the "very special guest" with most shows also having fellow German "guest" Axxis.
 The tour went through Europe, Asia and South America, as well as a few dates in the US.
 The tour is notable for Kai Hansen stepping on stage with his former band fellows Weikath and Grosskopf to perform hits "I Want Out" and "Future World" in the last encore segment of Helloween.
+In 2008, they played the UK Bloodstock festival alongside Dimmu Borgir.

 On 26 December 2009, Helloween released the Unarmed – Best of 25th Anniversary album in Japan.
 The album was released on 1 February 2010 in Europe.
 The album is a compilation of ten of the band's best known songs, re-recorded in different musical styles than the original recordings and by the current lineup.
 It features a seventeen-minute "Keepers Medley", recorded by a seventy-piece orchestra from Prague, mixing together "Halloween", "The Keeper of the Seven Keys" and "The King for a 1000 Years".
 There is a limited edition digipak, including a thirty-minute "making of"-DVD with interviews and studio footage.
 The band's website states that the album was released on 13 April 2010 in North America via Sony & THE END RECORDS labels.
 On 14 May 2010, it was announced on their site that they were working on a new studio album, which was the fastest and heaviest effort in years.